 “rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.”

-When we walk daily by the same kind of faith with which we came to know Christ (verse 6), our lives will strengthen in the faith.
+When we walk daily by the same kind of faith we came to know Christ (verse 6), our spiritual lives will strengthen and mature in the faith.
 A walk with God establishes a sound faith.
-Verse seven gives the basis for our faith.
+Verse seven gives the basis for a strong faith.

 and built up in Him

 Jude 20 says that we build strength into our lives by what we believe,” But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit.”

-When the process of becoming strong in Christ reaches a point of stability, the Christian becomes mature.
+When the process of becoming strong in Christ reaches a point of stability, the Christian becomes spiritually mature.

 Not only do Christians need to grow deep and root their salvation solidly in Christ, but we need to grow up as well.
 It is essential to erect an edification construct of the soul on the solid foundation of eternal security in Christ.
 After a person comes to Christ, there must be development and progress until that individual becomes strong.
 We erect buildings brick by brick and require an architect, plans, materials, and workers.
 This erection of a building is the picture of a Christian who is in the process of growing up spiritually, but there must come a time when the installation is complete when the believer reaches the point of maturity in Christ.